Last updated: May 18, 2021

 SR410 is open to vehicles during the summer season only, typically late May-November.

-The Chinook Entrance Arch spans the width of the Mather Memorial Parkway (SR 410) at 5,432 feet on the northeastern boundary of the park.
+The Chinook Entrance Arch spans the width of the Mather Memorial Parkway (SR 410) at the 5,432 feet Chinook Pass on the eastern boundary of the park.
 The arch was designed as both an entrance portal and an equestrian overpass, to convey hikers and riders on the Pacific Crest Trail.
-Built in 1936 by the Civilian Conservation Corps, the rustic-style arch became deteriorated by the elements and nearly eight decades of use, prompting Mount Rainier National Park to undertake a massive restoration project to preserve this historic structure.
+Designed in the NPS Rustic Architecture style using natural materials, the arch is 90 feet long and the deck of the "bridge" rests on two cedar logs, 36 inches in diameter.
+Two more logs, 30 inches in diameter, serve as guardwalls.
+The stone abutments are masonry, consisting of irregular, mostly five-sided stones gathered from the roadsides.
+Built in 1936 by the Civilian Conservation Corps, the rustic-style arch became deteriorated by the elements and nearly eight decades of use, prompting Mount Rainier National Park to undertake a massive restoration project to preserve this historic structure in 2011 and 2012.